-Dr. Black, Brooke Smart, FNP, and Cheryl Sundlov, PA-C have the training and background necessary to identify different types of skin cancer to give you the best chance for a successful and curative treatment.
-To diagnose skin cancer, Dr. Black, Brooke, or Cheryl will check the skin for any unusual growths or abnormal skin spots.
+Dr. Alison Black and Cheryl Sundlov, PA-C have the training and background necessary to identify different types of skin cancer to give you the best chance for a successful and curative treatment.
+To diagnose skin cancer, Dr. Black or Cheryl will check the skin for any unusual growths or abnormal skin spots.
 If skin cancer is suspected, a biopsy is performed on the growth or area of skin in question.
 Once the results of the biopsy are reviewed, the type of cancer can be determined, and a treatment plan created.
 Those who develop new skin lesions or experience changes to existing moles or birthmarks should see a dermatologist as soon as possible; early detection is key in successfully treating skin cancer.

 Treatment For Skin Cancer

 Treatment for skin cancer depends on the type, size and location of the tumor.
-Dr. Black, Brooke Smart, FNP, and Cheryl Sundlov, PA-C focus on prevention and treatment of skin cancers while attaining the best possible cosmetic result.
+Dr. Alison Black and Cheryl Sundlov, PA-C focus on prevention and treatment of skin cancers while attaining the best possible cosmetic result.
 Removal procedures are usually simple, requiring only a local anesthetic in an outpatient setting.
 Some of the treatment options for precancerous lesions and skin cancer include the following:

 - Freezing – often used for precancerous actinic keratoses